Topics in NFP Life®

 • Natural Family Planning is the general title for the scientific, natural, and moral methods of family planning.

-• NFP can be used to achieve or postpone pregnancy by using the fertile and infertile windows of a woman’s cycle.
+• NFP can be used to achieve or postpone pregnancy as the couple adjusts their behavior in response to the fertile and infertile windows within the wife’s cycle.

-• There are no drugs or devices, and no surgical procedures used to postpone or avoid pregnancy.
+• There are no drugs, devices, or surgical procedures used to postpone or avoid pregnancy.
 It’s also free!

 • The methods of NFP respect the love-giving (unitive) and life-giving (procreative) nature of the conjugal act.
-In short, Natural Family Planning supports God’s design for married love!
+Natural Family Planning supports God’s design for married love!

 Benefits of Natural Family Planning